Conflict in Ukraine pushes mortgage rates lower - KESQ

 Russia’s invasion of Ukraine helped send mortgage rates lower last week.
 This is the second week in a row rates have fallen, reversing weeks of increases that pushed rates close to 4%.

-The rates fell as a result of receding US Treasury yields this week, as investors moved to the safety of bonds due to tensions between Russia and Ukraine, said Sam Khater, Freddie Mac’s chief economist.
+Rates fell as a result of receding US Treasury yields this week, as investors moved to the safety of bonds due to growing tensions between Russia and Ukraine, said Sam Khater, Freddie Mac’s chief economist.

 The-CNN-Wire